ricardotx/GraphQLDotNet/README.md

   accounts: [AccountType]

   # Address property from the owner object.
-  address: String!
+  address: String

   # Id property from the owner object.
-  id: ID
+  id: ID!

   # Name property from the owner object.
-  name: String!
+  name: String
 }

 type AccountType {
   # Description property from the account object.
-  description: String!
+  description: String

   # Id property from the account object.
-  id: ID
+  id: ID!
   owner: OwnerType

   # OwnerId property from the account object.